Welcome to Kamala Yoga with Karma Russell

 Your place for Hatha Yoga in West Auckland

-I am passionate about sharing my love of yoga with others, and am always amazed at how yoga transforms people.
-Seeing the change in people's faces from the start to the end of a class reveals to me again and again just how healing yoga is.
-I feel honoured to share this with others and to witness how yoga reveals people's true selves.
+I am passionate about sharing my love of yoga with others, and am inspired by how yoga can transform people.
+Observing the positive changes in people from the start to the end of a class reveals to me again and again just what a healing tool yoga is.

-I began my yoga journey over 15 years ago and still clearly remember the energy and joy of my first class.
-I started out practising Ashtanga for several years in NZ, the UK and India.
-I loved the physicality and mental discipline of the practice.
-I later went on to explore other Hatha traditions, focusing mostly on the Satyananda and Sivananada styles in both India and New Zealand in my teacher trainings.
+I started practicing yoga about 15 years ago and still clearly remember the energy and joy of my first class.
+I began practising the dynamic Ashtanga style for several years and loved the physicality and mental discipline of that practice.
+I later went on to explore other Hatha traditions, focusing mostly on the Satyananda and Sivananada styles in both India and New Zealand in Ashram settings and Teacher Training courses.

-Yoga has helped me through some challenging times in my life, and as a mother of two young boys, it not only keeps me feeling grounded and balanced, but gives me energy and is a place to replenish and connect to myself.
+Yoga has helped me through some challenging times in my life, and as mother to two young boys, it not only helps me feel more grounded, energised and balanced in daily life, but also gives me a sense of positivity and clarity.
+Through yoga I replenish and connect to myself.

 I have a Diploma of Yoga from Wellpark College, Auckland (2003) and completed the level 2 teacher training at Ashram Yoga Auckland (2007).
 Both of these are Yoga Alliance registered.

-In 2016 I took part in the first Aerial yoga teacher training in NZ with Raw Yoga and Connie Causa, and look forward to sharing this beautiful practice with my students in the near future.
+In 2016 I completed a Teacher Training course in Aerial Yoga with Raw Yoga and Connie Causa, and look forward to teaching this beautiful practice in the near future.

 benefits of a regular yoga practice